Descriptions and Eligibility

 Part-Time Tuition Assistance Program (PTAP) Grant

 • PTAP is a locally-funded grant, which provides assistance to undergraduate Virginia residents who demonstrate financial need.
 Award amounts cannot exceed tuition and fees per academic year.
-A minimum of 1 credit hour and a maximum of 8 credit hours are required in order to receive PTAP.
+A minimum of 1 credit hour and a maximum of 11 credit hours are required in order to receive PTAP.
 This grant is typically not awarded as part of the initial aid package as that is based on projected full-time enrollment, but during the repackaging process when aid is based on actual enrollment.
-Limited funds are available, so they are usually given to students who had COMA or other aid that must be cancelled due to enrollment in less than 6 credits.
+Limited funds are available, so they are usually given to students who had COMA that does not cover books.
+Renewal requires a new FAFSA each year as well as continuing to meet state aid eligibility requirements.

 • The VCCS Grant is a locally-funded grant that provides assistance to Virginia domiciled residents at Virginia’s Community Colleges with unmet financial need.
 Award amounts cannot exceed tuition, fees, and books per academic year.
 This grant is not awarded as part of the initial aid package and due to limited funds available, usually given to students who aren't eligible for other aid, at the discretion of Paul D. Camp Community College’s Financial Aid Coordinator.